 - Case Western Reserve University – School of Law: Adjunct Professor (Lawyer Process Skills, Negotiation and Oral Advocacy, 2005-present); Board of Governors (1994-97); Foreign LLM Program Board Member (2007-12); Faculty Lecturer re: American Civil Procedure

-- Case Western Reserve University – named to the Board of Directors of The Alumni Association – the overall umbrella organization for the entire university – for a 3-year term commencing in September 2013
+- Case Western Reserve University – Board of Directors of The Alumni Association – the overall umbrella organization for the entire university (2013-2015)

 - Case Western Reserve University – Undergraduate Alumni Association Charter President (1991-93); Executive Board (1991-94); Western Reserve College Alumni Assoc.
 (1979-88) – Executive Board (1988); Case Western Reserve University Alumni Association of the Colleges Executive Board (1989-91); Chairman of the Ad Hoc Liaison Committee on Merging the Alumni Associations of the Colleges and Institute (1990-91)

 - City of North Royalton Planning Commission (1995-2004) – Chairman (1997, 2002-04)